 It can actually be very confusing as to what type of service you are getting as different providers offer different options.
 Although the actual App is free for your mobile phone, the features offered can be dramatically different.
 Here are a few examples, so choose wisely:

 Although this is a great solution for anyone that is on the go, it is often a smart move to use this as a supplement to a regular VoIP service for your personal home or business use.
-If you are interested in comparing some of these residential or business offerings, please check out our list of some of the most popular VoIP service providers and decide if one of them is right for you.
+If you are interested in comparing some of these residential or business offerings, please check out some of the most popular VoIP service providers and decide if one of them is right for you.

 Author: Andy Forgrieve